Khyree Jackson: Death

 At 3:14 a.m.
 (ET) on July 6, 2024, Jackson and two of his high school football teammates were killed in a traffic collision in Prince George's County, Maryland.
 Jackson was the front passenger in a Dodge Charger headed north on Maryland Route 4 when it was struck by an Infiniti Q50 changing lanes at high speed.
 The Charger went off-road and struck several tree stumps before coming to a stop.
 Jackson and the Charger's driver were pronounced dead at the scene, while the other passenger was transported to the University of Maryland Medical Center and died there.

 A candlelight vigil was held for Jackson and his teammates on July 12 at Wise High School.
 While leaving the vigil, a man was killed and a woman injured in a parking lot shooting.
 Jackson's funeral service took place on July 26, in Glenarden, Maryland, and was attended by Vikings head coach Kevin O'Connell, general manager Kwesi Adofo-Mensah, and other members of the Vikings coaching staff.
 During the 2024 season, all members of the Vikings wore helmet decals with Jackson's initials, while coaches and staff members wore pins with the same design.
 Additionally, Jackson's locker and No. 31 uniform number were both unassigned, and the Vikings paid his signing bonus to his estate.

 On January 25, 2025, the driver of the Infiniti Q50 was indicted by grand jury on 13 charges, including vehicular manslaughter and driving under the influence.
-That November, she pled guilty to three counts of negligent homicide under the influence of alcohol.
+That November, she pled guilty to three counts of negligent homicide under the influence of alcohol, for which she was sentenced to three years in prison.